Vogue Singapore: 1994–1997: Condé Nast publishing

-In March 1994, it was announced that Condé Nast was planning to launch the first Asian edition of Vogue magazine in Singapore in September.
-It was said that the magazine has already set up an administrative office in the country and will bring an editorial staff in next year.
-Until then, the magazine will be edited and designed by Vogue Australia's office in Sydney.
-Vogue Singapore is expected to have an initial circulation of between 15,000 and 18,000 copies.
-The magazine will be priced at $3.70.
-About the launch, Vogue Australia's editor Nancy Pilcher said that is "probably one of the best places in the Asia Pacific to do business in," adding "[that] Besides, Singapore is like a haven of fashion.
+In March 1994, Condé Nast announced plans to launch the inaugural Asian edition of Vogue magazine in Singapore come September.
+The company has already established an administrative office there and intends to introduce an editorial team the following year.
+Until that time, Vogue Australia's Sydney office handled the editing and design tasks.
+Vogue Singapore was anticipated to start with a circulation of 15,000 to 18,000 copies and be sold at $3.70 per issue.
+About the launch, Vogue Australia's editor Nancy Pilcher said that was "probably one of the best places in the Asia Pacific to do business in," adding "[that] Besides, Singapore is like a haven of fashion.
 Every single label in the world is here."

 The magazine officially launched in August 1994 with the September issue.
-The theme of the first issue is East meets West with actress Joan Chen gracing its cover.
-Vogue Singapore will have an initial print run of 35,000 copies for distribution in Singapore, plus 10,000 for Malaysia and 1,000 each for Brunei, Indonesia, the Philippines and Thailand.
-It will sell for about $3.30 a copy.
+The theme of the first issue was East meets West with actress Joan Chen gracing its cover.
+Vogue Singapore had an initial print run of 35,000 copies for distribution in Singapore, plus 10,000 for Malaysia and 1,000 each for Brunei, Indonesia, the Philippines and Thailand.
+It was sold at $3.30 a copy.
+The magazine was originally branded as Vogue Australia Singapore.

 In 1996, The Wall Street Journal reported that Condé Nast Asia-Pacific would be “suspending publication of its Vogue Singapore edition because of the slowing economy in the city-state.”
 Then-president of Condé Nast Asia-Pacific, Didier Guerin, expressed, “The magazine was no longer economically viable in such a small market unless we compromised the quality of the magazine.”
 Also reporting that the magazine advertisers were withdrawing and print sales were dropping.
 The January 1997 was the last issue and went on sale on 30 December 1996.